 In many cases, olecranon bursitis clears up on its own with simple care such as resting the elbow, avoiding pressure on it, and applying ice packs.
 Some people find a compression bandage on the elbow makes it more comfortable.
 As long as there is no infection, over time most cases of olecranon bursitis will then settle on their own.

-Other treatments which may be advised in some cases include:
+Other treatments advised in some cases include:

 - Anti-inflammatory medication (such as ibuprofen, naproxen, diclofenac, etc) may be prescribed to reduce inflammation and swelling.
 Paracetamol is another option if the elbow is painful.